laurensvreekamp/lobe-python-imagesfromfolder/README.md

 # lobe-python-imagesfromfolder
-Multiple image prediction + CSV output
+# Multiple image prediction + CSV output

-What this Python script does:
+# What this Python script does:
-- it reads all images (only JPG-file format) from a specified folder,
+# - it reads all images (only JPG-file format) from a specified folder,
-- classifies & scores each image based on your Lobe-trained CV model,
+# - classifies & scores each image based on your Lobe-trained CV model,
-- creates a CSV file
+# - creates a CSV file
-- adds a row for each image, containing the prediction data for that image
+# - adds a row for each image, containing the prediction data for that image

-# WARNING
 # For Mac users: before you run this script,
 # make sure you have deleted the ".DS_Store" file in the 'imgs' folder
 # You can do this by running this command in your Terminal: